Ollie

 The Department of Government Efficiency (DOGE) Makes Diligent Headway

 Major revelations have come to light due to the efforts of Elon Musk and an astute team of auditors at the Department of Government Efficiency (DOGE).
 It has issued a shocking report detailing the stupendous fraud and corruption that several federal agencies have perpetrated.
 Unfortunately, neither probes nor internal audits were offered by the government departments, and, as a result, the frauds detected stood at over 3 million dollars.
-The expenditure, however, was a meager fraction, 0.87% to be precise, depicting the level of skepticism that can be placed on the operations of these agencies.
+The expenditure, however, was a meagre fraction, 0.87% to be precise, depicting the level of scepticism that can be placed on the operations of these agencies.

 The most startling is that more than 3 million individuals are over 100 years of age.
 For extraordinarily gracious reasons, certain records show beneficiaries claiming between 150 and 300 years, which is impossible.
 From the analysis that has been done, it can be stated boldly that America is losing trillions of dollars, which, in all honesty, is emitted from the nation due to a remarkable amount of sociopathic greed and fraud.